 Shopping for a wedding gown is probably the most stressful and exciting part of the wedding planning process.
 With a group of trusted friends by your side, you can decide on the perfect wedding gown to wear on the happiest day of your life.
-Many people dream about their wedding day and want their dress to be perfect, but sometimes brides-to-be make a few mistakes that delay the goal of finding the right wedding gown.
+Many people dream about their wedding days and want their dresses to be perfect, but sometimes brides-to-be make a few mistakes that delay finding the right wedding gown.

 Here are some helpful tips to help you avoid all the wrong turns when choosing your wedding dress.

 When searching for “the dress,” the bride has to make certain there’s enough time to get a custom-made gown (unless you are going the pre-owned route).
 Usually, custom dresses take up to six weeks to design and make.
 In many cases, the bride ends up ordering the wedding dress and bridesmaids’ dresses at the same time, so they can all be ready in time for the ceremony.
 Waiting until the last minute to order a custom wedding dress is not a good idea.